Newvem Shines at Amazon AWS re:Invent Conference

 Via twitter and together with Newvem’s honorable partners, we buzzed out our new partnership program and all the other announcements I already mentioned above.
 Newvem community and followers enjoyed a steady stream of real time updates from all the conference venues, starting from the expo hall to the sessions and the keynotes.
 We invite you to follow and enjoy Newvem twitter updates.

 The most inspiring keynote session was presented by Werner Vogels, Amazon CTO.
-In Werner Vogels’ presentation, he described the new cloud disruptive paradigm, free from the traditional constraints:
+In his presentation, Vogels described the new cloud disruptive paradigm, free from the traditional constraints:

 “There are not servers anymore… They don’t hug you back… Your world is where you actually can build architectures that are really focused on your business,” he said.